What About Stewardship?

 I love people who shape an argument so they can “win” rather than honestly ask the right questions and risk getting an unwelcome answer.
 During my legal career we referred to that as raising the straw man argument.
 The technique was simple.
 Misdirect the opponent from the real issue and instead address a slightly different […]

 I teach on stewardship and generosity at Idlewild Baptist Church in Lutz, Florida, and I ask one question in my initial stewardship lesson that always raises eyebrows and catches people’s attention, “Why give to the church?”
 I can also see that it makes some people uncomfortable.
 It isn’t a question that most expect since our […]

-The tax law enacted as a 2017 Christmas present to Americans by the administration and Congress, the Tax Cuts and Jobs Act of 2017, has a strong potential to change the structure and amount of charitable donations now and in the future.
-A brief explanation of the tax laws and how these changes affect most […]
+The tax law enacted as a 2017 Christmas present to Americans by the administration and Congress, the Tax Cuts and Jobs Act of 2017, has had an impact on the structure and amount of charitable donations.
+That impact lingers on and is being discovered by more people even as they prepare their taxes for 2023. […]

 Tax-Wise Charitable Giving

 Giving to Charity Has Great Benefits Giving to your church is a call from God.
 There are many scriptures in both the Old and New Testaments that give us God’s direction to generously support His church.
 But the need for giving and for generosity goes much deeper.
 The call of God is also for believers […]